Exhibition Place: New emphasis on year-round use

 In 1999, Exhibition Stadium, mostly vacant after the opening of the downtown SkyDome stadium, was demolished.
 The site was vacant until 2007, when the new BMO Field soccer stadium, a public-private partnership, was built on the site to bring Major League Soccer to Toronto.
 The new soccer stadium also meant the end of the Hall of Fame building.
 The Hockey Hall of Fame had vacated earlier for downtown Toronto.
 A portion of the Hall of Fame façade was retained as one of the entrances to the new stadium.
 As a demonstration project, a WindShare wind turbine was built to the west of the Fort Rouillé site.
+The wind turbine has since been renamed ExPlace Wind Turbine.

 During the 2000s, the Exhibition Place grounds has seen several proposals for new uses.
 In July 2005, the City of Toronto asked for aquarium proposals from private enterprises.
 The only two respondents, Ripley Entertainment and Oceanus Holdings, suggested that they would be interested provided the location was closer downtown or had better transit access and parking.
 When the City of Toronto was considering the construction of a permanent casino, the CNE was the site of several proposals.
 The aquarium was built next to the CN tower and the City chose not to build a permanent casino.

 Two new buildings have been added at Exhibition Place.
 In the north-west corner, the Toronto Raptors basketball team built the Biosteel Centre (now the OVO Athletic Centre), a practice facility which is shared part-time with the community.
 In the south-east, along Lake Shore Boulevard, the Hotel X Toronto was constructed on the site of New Fort York.
 The foundations of several of the New Fort York buildings were revealed as part of the development.
 The hotel was built to complement the facilities of the Enercare and Allstream Centres.
 The soccer stadium was recently expanded, and adapted to allow it to host the Canadian Football League's Toronto Argonauts.